 In the project's early stages, the story was set entirely in a Magical Land.
 Later the Down the Rabbit Hole structure was introduced, with the "real world" setting being the Victorian era; this was subsequently changed to The Present Day.
 A big reason for the changes was the filmmakers becoming aware of a similar Fairy Tale film, Legend, which went into production around the same time — in fact, the two movies ultimately shared a cinematographer.

-The creators always intended for a popular musician to play Jareth and provide the songs, and while David Bowie was their first choice, another performer considered was Michael Jackson.
+Jim Henson — The Biography reveals that the orignal conception of Jareth was simply as another special-effects creation, rather than someone to be played by a live actor.
+When that was changed, Simon MacCorkindale and Kevin Kline were considered for the part.
+Once the creators decided a popular musician should play Jareth and provide songs, Henson initially wanted Sting for the role.
+It was Henson's sons John and Brian who suggested he should consider David Bowie, arguing that he would have more lasting appeal.
+Another musician considered was Michael Jackson.
 Had they actually chosen Jackson over Bowie, the movie would have reeked of "Funny Aneurysm" Moment thanks to the accusations of child molestation brought against him in the 1990s and later.